Submitting an abstract does not register you for ISRS 2024; you must register to the Congress.

 All abstracts must be submitted in English.

-Abstracts and documents must be submitted in English and should report on results of truly original research in stereotactic radiosurgery/SBRT, and closely related fields that have not been published whole or in part elsewhere.
+Abstracts and supporting documents must be submitted in English and should report on results of truly original research in Stereotactic Radiosurgery (SRS), Stereotactic Body Radiation Therapy (SBRT) and related Focal Therapies that have not been published whole or in part elsewhere.
 The proposal will be reviewed according to the scientific content and ethical considerations.

 Preparation and style

-• The topic of the communication (see list below) and the field of research should be indicated.
+• Topic of communication topic (see list below) and field of research should be indicated

 Your abstract must contain:

-Please select the topic of your abstract, it will be helpful to the Scientific Committee.
-You may also choose the kind of communication you want to be considered for: an oral presentation, a poster presentation or either oral or poster presentations.
+Please select the topic of your abstract which will be helpful to the Scientific Committee.
+You may also choose the kind of communication you want to be considered for:

 10 – Functional SRS (Pain, Epilepsies, Tremor, Psychiatry, …)